dxp202/Steam/README.md

 ```

 where `start` means crawl from the first page, `concurrency` means crawl up to 2 pages at the same time, `output` is used to specify the output file, and `target` means the crawl platform.
-The game data is stored in `tsv` format, and there are 6 tokens in a row, each token is split by `\t` in the following format.
+The game data is stored in `tsv` format, and there are 6 tokens in a row, each token is split by `\t` in the following format:
 ```shell
 Game name \t current price \t original price \t discount range \t picture \t store
 ```